ewang2002-sandbox/ZeroRaidBot/README.md

 ## Project Layout
 For this repository, the `master` branch is the developer's branch.
 In other words, the branch where unstable code -- code that either won't compile, has numerous errors, is incomplete, etc. -- will be pushed.

 The `stable` branch is where code that generally has no errors will reside.
 The code in the `stable` branch have been tested so there should not be any errors.
-NOTE: for the first few days this system is in place, this may not be the case; that is, code in the `stable` branch may not compile or may have runtime errors.
+The official, live bot will be using the code in the `stable` branch.

 ## Installation Guide
 **Creating the Bot Application**